defenseunicorns/data_engineering_technical_assessment/README.md

 * `part_no`: Manufacturer's part number for the specific part The `manufacturer_id` and `part_no` tuples must be unique

-### Allowed Parts

-When ordering parts against components, it is important that the parts are allowed to be ordered against that component.
-Unfortunately, the current allowed parts list did not survive the disaster and so it must be inferred from the data.
-The last allowed parts list was current as of `2018-05-17`, so you should mark any pairing that only occurs prior to that date as deprecated.
-* `component_id`: References components table
-* `part_id`: References parts table
-* `deprecated`: Whether this component / part pairing is currently in the allowed parts list `component_id` and `part_id` tuples must be unique (and serve as the primary key)

 ### Users

 This is a simple lookup table to hold user information.
 Fields: